Bulletproof Your Relationship With Two Billion Dollars And A Kevlar Vest

-The article writes about marriage from the viewpoint of two zillionaire entrepreneurs to demonstrate that love knows no boundaries when it comes to money and how easy it is to be a jet-setter when you own a fleet of jets.
+The article talks about marriage from the viewpoint of two zillionaire entrepreneurs in order to demonstrate that love knows no boundaries when it comes to money and how easy it is to be a jet-setter when you own a fleet of jets.

 The female part of this couple is the founder of a company that sells really expensive underwear.
 When women wear it, it feels as if Al-Quaeda is trying to keep them in the dark about their whereabouts by binding them in really tight spandex from head to toe.